aclaf/flagrant/docs/explanation/behavior.md

 The expansion process maintains left-to-right order, which directly affects precedence: arguments from earlier files appear earlier in the expanded list, and later arguments override earlier ones according to last-wins semantics.
 The main parsing loop operates on the fully expanded argument list with all `@file` references resolved.

-Argument file expansion can fail with several error types (see [error types specification](errors.md)):
+Argument file expansion can fail with multiple error types (see [error types specification](errors.md)):

 - `ArgumentFileNotFoundError` - Referenced file does not exist
 - `ArgumentFileReadError` - File exists but cannot be read (permissions, I/O errors)